jcampos8782/HelloWebApi/README.md

 #### Future Enhancements

-* Kubernetes
-  * AWS EKS
-* Terraform - Deploy to AWS EKS and RDS with Terraform
+* Health Checks - Health checks and monitoring
 * Data streams - Push changes to Kafka or RabbitMQ to feed into cache and search stacks
   * Caching - Some simple caching layers
   * Search - Elasticsearch support
-* Health Checks - Health checks and monitoring
 * Configuration
   * Store secrets in Vault or Docker/Kubernetes secrets API

 ## Getting Started

-It is recommended that you run this project using Docker.
+### Development
 The provided `docker-compose.yml` configures custom images that will bootstrap all primary components of the application and spin up the optional components.

-Alternatively, kubernetes deployment and service files are provided for running the required components.
-However, bootstrapping must be done manually (see instructions below) and requires some modifications to the supplied deployment files.
-Eventually, these things will be ironed out and kubernetes will be a fully supported deployment mode.

-### Prerequisites
+#### Prerequisites

 * `docker`
 * `docker-compose`

-### Building
+#### Building

 This entire project can be built and started with docker-compose: